Cornelia Polit

 Cornelia Polit (later Embacher, born 18 February 1963) is a former swimmer from East Germany.
-At age seventeen she won the silver medal in the women's 200 m backstroke at the 1980 Summer Olympics, behind her team mate Rica Reinisch.
+At age seventeen she won the silver medal in the women's 200 m backstroke at the 1980 Summer Olympics, behind her teammate Rica Reinisch.
 She won a silver and a gold medal in the 100 m and 200 m backstroke at the 1981 European Aquatics Championships, respectively.
 Two years later she repeated this achievement, but in the butterfly events.